mortele/OccamBayesian/README.md

 |  14       | -0.1863   |  0.257    |  0.1143   |
 ```

 The optimization process can be visualized by running the `plot_logs.py` script.
-By default, this attempts to find logs in the current working directory [or if that fails, the relative `logs/` directory]).
+By default, this attempts to find logs in the current working directory {or if that fails, the relative `logs/` directory}).
 You can also specify a directory to look for log files manually on the command line, i.e.
 ```bash
 > python3 plot_logs.py path/to/logs
 ```